 Material: Porcelain (Maruyama Ceramic Stone)

-*The outcome size and color may differ.
+*The size and coloring may differ according to its finish.
 We kindly ask for your understanding.

 Price: 4,000 JPY